-Sizergh Castle is a manor house in Kendal, dating back to the fifteenth century, with picturesque architecture and a gallery of fascinating historical portraits, plus rambling gardens famous for their birds and insects.
+Sizergh Castle is a manor house in Kendal, dating back to the 15th century, with picturesque architecture and a gallery of fascinating historical portraits, plus rambling gardens famous for their birds and insects.

 The history goes back to the 1170s when the Deincourt family owned the estate.
 In the thirteenth century, Elizabeth Deincourt married into the de Stirkeland family, who were the owners until it passed into the hands of the National Trust in 1950.
 Catherine Parr, the sixth of Henry VIII’s wives and a local bigshot at the time, is thought to have resided at Sizergh.
 Certainly, the house was expanded and modernised in the sixteenth century, and in the eighteenth, there was another wave of modifications in the Georgian style.
 Architecture connoisseurs will find much to appreciate, including seventeenth-century barge-boards and the famous tower.
 Sizergh also houses a collection of paintings relating to the Stuart dynasty and Strickland family portraits including work by famous local artist George Romney.